ratchetphp/Ratchet/README.md

 #Ratchet

-A PHP 5.3 (PSR-0 compliant) component library for serving/consuming sockets and building socket based applications.
+A PHP 5.3 (PSR-0 compliant) component library for serving sockets and building socket based applications.
-Build up your application (like Lego!) through simple interfaces using the decorator and command patterns.
+Build up your application through simple interfaces using the decorator and command patterns.
 Re-use your application without changing any of its code just by wrapping it in a different protocol.
+Ratchet's primary intention is to be used as a WebSocket server.

 ##WebSockets

-* Supports the HyBi-10 and Hixie76 protocol versions (at the same time)
+* Supports the RFC6455, HyBi-10, and Hixie76 protocol versions (at the same time)
-* Tested on Chrome 13 - 15, Firefox 6 - 8, Safari 5, iOS 4.2, iOS 5
+* Tested on Chrome 13 - 16, Firefox 6 - 8, Safari 5, iOS 4.2, iOS 5

 ##Requirements